tom-a-young/sa-tech-test/video-upload/README.md

 # Video Upload Solution

-This document details the proposed solution for uploading sports videos with metadata
+This document details the proposed solution for uploading sports videos with metadata.
+N.B.
+Subsequent processing is detailed in the video-processing README.md

 ## Overview